-2. Cicero's De Amicitia (Shuckburg); the Captivi of Plautus (Lindsay); Selected Odes and Epodes of Horace (Bennett), or The Confessions of St. Augustine (Gibb and Montgomery).
+- Course 1.
+Cicero's DeAmicitia (Shuckburg); the Captivi of Plautus (Lindsay); Selected Odes and Epodes of Horace (Bennett), or The Confessions of St. Augustine (Gibb and Montgomery).
 Three times a week.
-To be given in 1911-1912.
+To be given in 1909-1910. - Course 2.
+Cicero's De Senectute (Shuckburg); Terence's Adelphi (Sloman); Livy, Book XXI.
+(Westcott).
+Sight reading throughout the course from Beza's Novum Testamentum et Psalmi.
+Three times a week.
+To be given in 1910-1911.